MicrosoftDocs/windows-powershell-docs/docset/windows/addsadministration/move-addirectoryserveroperationmasterrole.md

 The *Force* parameter must be used as a switch to indicate that seizure, instead of transfer, of operation master roles is being performed.
 This operation still attempts graceful transfer first, then seizes if transfer is not possible.

-Unlike using Ntdsutil.exe to move operation master roles, the **Move-ADDirectoryServerOperationMasteRole** cmdlet can be remotely executed from any domain joined computer where the Active Directory module for Windows PowerShell administration module is installed and available for use.
+Unlike using Ntdsutil.exe to move operation master roles, the **Move-ADDirectoryServerOperationMasterRole** cmdlet can be remotely executed from any domain joined computer where the Active Directory module for Windows PowerShell administration module is installed and available for use.
 This can make the process of moving roles simpler and easier to centrally administer as each of the two command operations required can be run remotely and do not have to be locally executed at each of the corresponding role holders involved in the movement of the roles, for instance, role transfer only allowed at the old role holder, role seizure only allowed at the new role holder.

 ## EXAMPLES